 My name is Helen Graves.
 I’m a freelance recipe developer, food and travel writer and editor.
 I’ve written for publications including The Guardian, The Times, The Evening Standard, Sainsbury’s Magazine and others; you can see some recent examples of my work on this page.

 In 2013, I won the Fresh Faces in Food Writing Award at the Young British Foodie Awards, which was very nice (even if I did nearly trip over the stage and headbutt Yotam Ottolenghi while accepting it).
 I was also shortlisted for online food and drink writer of the year at the Fortnum & Mason Food and Drink Awards 2016.

-I started this blog 9 years ago, and in the beginning it had a strong focus on Peckham, which was then a very (cough) up and coming area.
-I was inspired to cook with the ingredients I found in local shops and seduced by the energy of the community (sounds cheesy but it’s true).
-I’m still in love with the place, but I now live in Camberwell so this site has a wider focus on the south east of London and the city as a whole.
-I also love to travel.
+I started this blog 9 years ago, and in the beginning, it had a strong focus on Peckham, which was then a very (cough) up and coming area.
+I’m still in love with the place, but I now live in Camberwell so this site has a wider focus, with recipes inspired by London and my travels around the world.

 I am addicted to sandwiches, and few things make me happier than a really good example, such as the salt beef on challah from Delancey & Co.
 That link points to another blog I write (albeit sporadically), called The London Review of Sandwiches.
 I have also written a book about the best sandwiches from around the world, called 101 Sandwiches, which is available from Amazon, published by Dog n Bone books.

 I used to work in academia and I’m still writing up my PhD in the field of psychological medicine, so my days are filled with a stimulating mix of food writing and heavy scientific terminology.
 Other things that I love are carbs (no clean eating here), cats (not for eating), crabs (my favourite food) and kebabs (proper ones, not ‘elephant legs’).
 I have two furry housemates called Chaz Michael Michaels and Delia Smith.